dburian/transformer_document_embedding/notes/bigbird.md

 ### Attention implementation

 BigBird implements attention with blocks.
-I do not quite understand the implementation yet, so let's read into it sometime.
-The size of 'block' is an hyperparameter.
+To avoid the costly gather operation BigBird's attentions splits key, query and value matricies to blocks and which then concatenates/copies/reshapes such that the whole attention can be computed with a single batched tensor multiplication.
+The result is both time and space complexity is $O(n(g + w + r)bd)$, where

+- $n$ is sequence length
+- $g$, $w$ and $r$ is number of global tokens, window size and number of random tokens per query
+- $b$ is block size
+- $d$ is hidden dimension.

 ## Theoretical results